They may be bombproof but tubeless tyres have yet to catch on in the ranks of the pro peloton; Simon Smythe asks why

 On a more subjective level, pros also wax lyrical about the comfort or the ‘feel’ of tubulars.

 But what pros like more than anything is the way tubs handle punctures.
 Because the inner tube is sewn into the casing, the air escapes slowly.
-Even when all the air has escaped it is still possible to ride the tub flat, as Froome did on stage 15 of this year’s Tour before team-mate Michał Kwiatkowski gave him his wheel.
+Even when all the air has escaped it is still possible to ride the tub flat, as Froome did on stage 15 of the 2017 Tour before team-mate Michał Kwiatkowski gave him his wheel.

 Abraham Olano famously won the 1995 Worlds riding the last kilometre on a flat rear tub.

-But as we demonstrated this year in a video that’s been viewed 42,000 times, a tubeless tyre can stay inflated despite multiple punctures by drawing pins, nails and glass — so it shouldn’t be necessary to ever ride one flat.
+But as we demonstrated this year in a video, a tubeless tyre can stay inflated despite multiple punctures by drawing pins, nails and glass — so it shouldn’t be necessary to ever ride one flat.